Some of the Flagship Programmes by Government of India (GOI) are :

 - The objective of the NREGP is to enhance the livelihood security of the people in the rural area by guaranteeing 100 days of wage employment in a financial year to a rural household whose members volunteer to do unskilled manual work.

 - Starting with 200 districts across the country in phase-1 during 2005-06.
 NREGA was extended to additional 130 districts in phase-2 during 2007-08.
 Under phase-3 remaining 285 districts of the country were covered under NREGA.

 - On October 2nd, 2009 Government of India renamed it as “Mahatma Gandhi National Rural Employment Guarantee Act” (MGNREGA).

 National Rural Health Mission (NRHM):

-- The main aim of National Rural Health Mission – NRHM (2005-12) is to provide accessible, affordable, accountable, effective and reliable primary healthy care, especially to poor and vulnerable sections of the population.
+- The main aim of National Rural Health Mission – NRHM (2005-12) is to provide accessible, affordable, accountable, effective and reliable primary health care, especially to poor and vulnerable sections of the population.

-- NRHM gives a special focus on 18 states, which have weak public health indicators and/or weak infrastructure.
-Those 18 states are Arunachal Pradesh, Assam, Bihar, Chhattisgarh, hyimachal Pradesh, Jharkhand, Jammu and Kashmir, Manipur, Mizoram, Meghalaya, Madhya Pradesh, Nagaland, Orissa, Rajasthan, Sikkim, Tripura, Uttarakhand and Uttar Pradesh.
+- NRHM gives a special focus on 18 states, which have weak public health indicators and weak infrastructure.
+Those 18 states are Arunachal Pradesh, Assam, Bihar, Chhattisgarh, Himachal Pradesh, Jharkhand, Jammu and Kashmir, Manipur, Mizoram, Meghalaya, Madhya Pradesh, Nagaland, Orissa, Rajasthan, Sikkim, Tripura, Uttarakhand and Uttar Pradesh.

 - NRHM seeks to revitalize local health traditions and mainstream AYUSH into the public health system.